Pressio/pressio/docs/source/components/rom_galerkin_steady.rst

 Return value, Postconditions and Side Effects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- The functions construct and return an instance of an implementation-defined class
+- The return value is an instance of an implementation-defined class
   representing a Galerkin steady problem.
   This problem class is guaranteed to expose this API:

 .. code-block:: cpp